olegperegudov/enter_ideas_v2/README.md

 Just turn on GPU acceleration and run the whole thing.
 It will take ~ 15-20 min if you run it as is.

 2.
-You can try and run it locally if you have GPU available, but you will also need to set up paths to your file dirs.
-I only had CPU and there were some problems running it this way.
+You can try and run it locally with Jupyter NB if you have GPU available, but you will also need to set up paths to your file dirs and the dataset itself (can be DL from kaggle).
+I only had CPU and there were some problems running it this way (and couldn't check how it runs with GPU locally).
 Even after installing all the dependencies from requirements file.